Getting Started

 • Create a thirdweb client

-Get a client id from https://thirdweb.com/create-api-key by creating a new project and add it to your .env.
+Get a project secret key from https://thirdweb.com/create-api-key by creating a new project and add it to your .env.

 Create a thirdweb client in your script.